TradingView Review: The Ultimate Trading Platform

 You never need to touch a line of code if you don’t want to.
 You can also set alerts visually.

 But if you are a coder or you are technically savvy, you can achieve quite a lot with very little work through Pine Script.
-I have a Pine Script Lessons section that I am constantly expanding.
+I have a Pine Script Lessons section that I am constantly expanding and a very thorough Pine Script Mastery Course with 15+ hours of content.

 TradingView Plans & Pricing